 At just over 4.3 miles hikers will arrive at the Teton Crest Trail junction.
 A turn to the left would take hikers up to Moose Creek Divide.
 To continue on towards Marion Lake hikers should turn right here.

 From the junction the Teton Pass Trail traverses along the upper portions of Granite Canyon.
 This segment of the route travels over some fairly steep terrain, while losing and gaining elevation twice on its way to Marion Lake.
 Fortunately this section of trail travels through open terrain that offers sweeping views of the surrounding mountains.
 The upper canyon area is also known for its spectacular wildflower displays.
 Although most were pretty much spent, there were still quite a few varieties left during our early-September hike.

 Soon the trail drops down to the Middle Fork of Granite Creek.
 After climbing to the top of the other side of the valley, 10,537-foot Housetop Mountain will be directly in front of you.
 The prominent mountain just to the right of Housetop is 10,031-foot Spearhead Peak.

-Almost immediately the trail begins descending once again, dropping rapidly into the North Fork of Granite Creek valley.
+Almost immediately the trail begins descending once again, dropping rapidly into the North Fork of the Granite Creek valley.
 Near the bottom, at roughly 5.9 miles, hikers will reach the Granite Canyon Trail junction.
-To continue on towards Marion Lake hikers should proceed straight ahead.
+To continue on towards Marion Lake hikers should proceed straight ahead here.
 The lake is roughly six-tenths of a mile away from this junction.